 with Dr Gail Simon

 29th – 30th April 2017, Brathay Hall, The Lake District

 WHY A WRITING RETREAT?

 This may be the moment to just do it!
-Sometimes, I think one owes it to oneself - and others - to use writing to invite others in to what you do with what you feel, see and think, and how you move around in that extraordinary dialogical space we call systemic practice.
+Time is elusive.
+One needs to grasp it, protect it.
+This is a space for reflexive practitioners to invite others through your writing into the detail of the extraordinary dialogical space we call systemic practice.
 Maybe you want to write something in particular.
 Perhaps you want to play, experiment with finding a voice, a nib, a style, a form.
-Maybe you just want a peaceful space in which others are also writing for you to start producing some words.
+Maybe you just want a peaceful space with others who are also writing to start producing some words.
 This is the space for those activities.